Nearly everyone loves a good game, and gamification as a loyalty strategy taps into that.

 - Constraints.
 They can be used to keep people more motivated.
 Successful constraints blend a challenge, such as a time limit, with a reasonable certainty of being able to complete the challenge.

 Below are a few gamification loyalty program examples that show how these programs have benefited companies.
-Sephora, Victoria’s Secret, and Nike have all featured digital gaming components to their loyalty strategies, as well.
+Sephora, Victoria’s Secret, and Nike have all integrated digital gaming components to their loyalty programs.

 Food 4 Less